coursera/coursera_autograder/README.rst

 to your grader when it grades learner submissions.
 The CPU, memory limit and timeout are all customizable.

- - ``--grader-cpu`` takes a value of 1, 2 or 4, representing the number of cores the grader will have access to when grading.
+ - ``--grader-cpu`` takes a value of 1, 2 or 4, representing the number of vCPUs. the grader will have access to when grading.
 The default is 1.
  - ``--grader-memory-limit`` takes a value between 4096 to 16384, increnment of 1024. representing the amount of memory in MB the grader will have access to when grading.
 The